Cantonment Hill, Fremantle: Return to public ownership

-In December 2012 the City of Fremantle re-established the Cantonment Hill Working Group, consisting of councillors including the mayor Dr Brad Pettitt, a representative of the city's CEO and five residents.
+In December 2012 the City of Fremantle re-established the Cantonment Hill Working Group, consisting of councillors including the mayor Brad Pettitt, a representative of the city's CEO and five residents.
 This same group was responsible for the development of a master plan for the site as well previous works to clean up the area along restoration of the area.

-At the beginning of February 2015, it was reported that Fremantle Sea Rescue would likely become based in the signal station.
+At the beginning of February 2015, it was reported that Fremantle Sea Rescue (FSR) would likely become based in the signal station.
 This drew criticism from members of the Cantonment Hill Working Group who had developed the master plan for the site which the City of Fremantle had previously given assurances to implement.
-In late March 2015 draft plans were presented at a council meeting detailing the creation of a convention center and restaurant for the site, with the FSR suggested as being a medium-term occupant while this larger plan came to fruition.
+In late March 2015 draft plans were presented at a council meeting detailing the creation of a convention centre and restaurant for the site, with the FSR suggested as being a medium-term occupant while this larger plan came to fruition.

-A mega mural was installed on the top floor of the signal station in March 2015; the mural is part of the City of Fremantle's cultural development plan.
+A mega-mural was installed on the top floor of the signal station in March 2015; the mural is part of the City of Fremantle's cultural development plan.
 The mural by artist Nami Osaki depicts a girl and dingo in a Japanese manga style reflecting the site's indigenous history.
 It wraps around the whole building, with the girl positioned so as to be peering out over the river while she sits with her dingo at a camp fire.